frankhale/fx/README.md

 - F12 - Opens Node-Webkit Dev Tools

 You can drag files onto the editor and it will open the files for editing.
-Use CTRL+TAB to cycle through them or hit F1 to open the control panel and select the file you want from the buffer list then hit F1 again to return to the editor.
+Use CTRL+TAB to cycle through them or hit F2 to open the control panel and select the file you want from the buffer list.